wbsg-uni-mannheim/PyDI/docs/wiki/EntityMatching.md

 refined = clusterer.cluster(correspondences)
 ```

-Use for hub-based grouping (e.g., citations to a canonical paper, product variants to a master record).
+**Note:** Does not enforce transitivity among leaf nodes.
+Only the center-to-leaf connections are preserved.

 ### Hierarchical clustering

-Bottom-up agglomerative clustering with linkage modes: MIN (single-linkage), MAX (complete-linkage), AVG (average-linkage).
+Bottom-up agglomerative clustering that iteratively merges the most similar clusters.
+Supports three linkage modes: MIN (single-linkage), MAX (complete-linkage), and AVG (average-linkage).

+**Approach:** Starts with each entity as its own cluster and repeatedly merges the closest pair based on the linkage criterion.
+MIN uses the minimum distance between any two members, MAX uses the maximum distance, and AVG uses the average distance.
+Stops when reaching the target number of clusters or when similarity falls below threshold.

+**Use when:** You want hierarchical grouping with control over cluster tightness.
+Use MIN for chain-like clusters, MAX for compact clusters, and AVG as a balanced middle ground.

 ```python
 from PyDI.entitymatching import HierarchicalClusterer, LinkageMode